Anxiety Therapy

 Anxiety is not a personal failure.

-When anxiety becomes dominant, it can begin to feel like the loudest voice in the room, drowning out your perspective, intuition, and self-trust.
+For others, anxiety shows up through intrusive thoughts or obsessional doubts.
+Your mind presents frightening possibilities as if they were likely realities.
+When anxiety becomes dominant, it can start to feel like the loudest voice in the room as it drowns out your perspective, intuition, and self-trust.
 Our work focuses on understanding that voice rather than fighting it.

 How I work with anxiety, panic, and OCD